Writing lay and scientific summaries

 Writing lay summaries

 Lay summaries are descriptions of your work written in plain English.
-These are important as they explain your research to people outside of your field of expertise.
+They are important because they explain your research to people outside of your field of expertise.

-This includes lay members of our Research Review Panel who help to decide which project applications are awarded funding.
+This includes lay members of our Research Review Panel, who help decide which project applications are awarded funding.

 • Lay title

-• Brief background or context to your research, including a description of the unmet need(s) that your research will address
+• Brief background or context – including a description of the unmet need(s) that your research will address

 • The aim of your project